 Commissioner profile for 2017 nominations for 2018 service

 By policy, the Commission is maintained in such a way to ensure that at least the following are included on any given Commission:

 - a range of program and institutional perspectives,

 - a range of domains of expertise, as determined by the Commission from year to year,

-- both administrative and academic professionals.
+- both administrative and educator/practitioner/academic professionals.

-- those with experience/expertise in single-site independent/private schools, and
+- experience/expertise in single-site independent/private schools,

 - cover letter addressing the required qualifications and stating reasons for seeking to serve

 - resume or curriculum vitae

 - signed “Letter of Understanding and Agreement to Serve” (available at http://cea-accredit.org/about-cea/governance/the-commission)